yodrew/darkroomretreat/manuscript/protocol.md

 The full application of the [____**idea**____](http://darkroomretreat.com/darkness-conjecture) behind hygienic darkroom retreating consists of

-> **doing retreats of increasing length, alternated with periods of radical lifeway change, until health is fully restored.**
+> **doing retreats of increasing length
+alternated with periods of radical lifeway change
+until health is fully restored.**

 "Health through healthful living," as we hygienists like to say.